ArpadGBondor/50_Projects_In_50_Days-19_Theme_Clock/README.md

 ## Udemy - 50 Projects In 50 Days - HTML, CSS & JavaScript
 ### Section 20: Day 19 - Theme Clock

-My solution automatically loads the previously loaded theme.
-If there's no previous setting then it sets dark theme based on the browser's preferences.
+The solution automatically loads the previously chosen theme.
+If there's no previous setting saved then it sets dark theme based on the browser's preferences.

 The minute and hour arms are slowly moving every second.